TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

       ],
    ]);

-Note for entity objects you are able to expose the object's identifier also, just add an "_exposeObjectIdentifier" directive set to TRUE and an additional property ``__identity`` will appear keeping the persistence identifier.
+Note for entity objects, you can expose the object's identifier also, add an "_exposeObjectIdentifier" directive set to TRUE and an additional property ``__identity`` will appear, keeping the persistence identifier.
 Renaming that property name instead of '__identity' is also possible with the directive ``_exposedObjectIdentifierKey``.
 Example 2 above would output (summarized):